-You can fight for a divorce in the sense of urging counseling, trying to reconcile, etc. But commencing January 1, 2016, Illinois law only has one “grounds” for divorce – what most people refer to as “no fault” divorce — irreconcilable differences.
-And once the spouses have been separated for six months in Illinois, there is what is called an irrebutable presumption that no fault grounds exists.
+You can fight for a divorce in the sense of urging counseling, trying to reconcile, etc. But—for better or worse—since January 1, 2016, Illinois law only has one “grounds” for divorce – what most people refer to as “no fault” divorce (irreconcilable differences).
+Once the spouses have been separated for six months in Illinois, there is what is called an irrebutable presumption that no fault grounds exists.
 Basically, that means that if the parties are living separately for more than six months if one spouses insists upon obtaining a divorce, there is a right to get divorced.

 Does counseling work to bring a couple together?

 It can but the person who is actively seeking a divorce has to be somewhat open to the possibility that reconciliation may work.